DenitaGillis/CSE1100_COVID_VACCINE/README.md

      Question(question_prompts[7], "no"),
 ]

-# the score variable is use to determine if the person get the vaccine or not look at the if statements below
+# the score and age variable is use to determine if the person get the vaccine and the type
-# if statements needed to be independent if and not nested

 def prevax_screen(questions):
      score = 0